acruzpr/protein-shop-vagrant/README.md

 a GPL license.

 This project offers an easy way to run ProteinShop on a local virtual machine for the purposes of evaluation, curiosity, and so forth.
+The tools used are Vagrant, Virtualbox, Chef, and Librarian-chef.

   * Vagrant is a tool for managing Virtualbox virtual machines.
   * Virtualbox runs virtual machines.